makkahwi/currencies-collection-showroom/README.md

 - Full-Detail Listing: You could enlist all the details you could ever think of about your currencies collection.
 - Automated Market Evaluation: Once you enlist a currency, the system added up its circular value to total value estimation.
 - Best Techs Involved: Techs of Vue.Js 3 & Strapi of Node.Js were the best to serve the project and its purposes.
+- A showroom page for public to browse the collection with filter options.
+- Secured login for showroom owner to access data manipulation features.
+- Statistics & charts dashboard (Counts, Targets, Edges, Map) for owner as well.

 ## Coming Soon Features